mozilla-services/docs/source/sync/storageformat5.rst

 engines/collections on the server.

 The ``meta/global`` record is different from other records in that it is not encrypted.

-Like all other records, it is a JSON string.
-It has the following fields:
+The payload of this record is a JSON string that deserializes to an object (i.e. a hash).
+This object has the following fields:

-- **storageVersion**: Integer version of the storage format used.
-Clients look at this version to ensure they can read data on the server.
-Clients that don't understand a seen version will typically abort, assuming that a Sync client upgrade is available.
+- **storageVersion**: Integer version of the global storage format used
 - **syncID**: Opaque string that changes when drastic changes happen to the overall data.
 Change of this string can cause clients to drop cached data.
   The Firefox client uses 12 randomly generated base64url characters, much